The Margrave's Daughter & the Enemy Prince: Manga

-Written and illustrated by An Ogura, The Margrave's Daughter & the Enemy Prince began serialization on NTT Solmare's Comic C'moa website on April 16, 2022.
-It also began parallel serialization on Cygames' Cycomi manga website on October 12, 2022.
-The series' chapters have been collected by Futabasha into twelve tankōbon volumes as of November 2025.
+Written and illustrated by An Ogura, The Margrave's Daughter & the Enemy Prince was serialized on NTT Solmare's Comic CMoa website from April 16, 2022, to July 11, 2026.
+It was also parallelly serialized on Cygames' Cycomi manga website from October 12, 2022, to August 26, 2026.
+The series' chapters have been collected by Futabasha into fourteen tankōbon volumes as of July 2026.
 The series is licensed in English by Tokyopop.

+A side story centered around the character Iris has been announced.